idatagenius/AdvancedCSS_SassCourse/README.md

 # Progress
-Right now, I'm working on the Natours Project and in the Booking Section.
+Right now, I'm working on the Natours Project and in the Footer Section.
 I will update this README.md when I move ahead.